zizekuros/TargetGroupToPrometheus/README.md

 ## License

-`TargetGroupToPrometheus` is open-sourced under the MIT license.
+Project is open-sourced (MIT license).
 Feel free to clone, fork, modify, or use it in any way you see fit.